 - Track the trends - it's important to keep a close eye on the world economy, from budget deficits here to construction booms there.
 Trends can change fast, so keep on top of developments via blogs like Mish's Global Economic Trend Analysis, Global Economy Matters and Global View Today.

-- Know the rules - the laws and regulations governing business abroad are often very different from those in your country as well as being puzzling, to say the least.
+- Know the rules - the laws and regulations governing business abroad are often very different from those in your country/territory as well as being puzzling, to say the least.
 However, don't try to do it all yourself: make sure you use a lawyer experienced in international business law, preferably choosing one you’ve been recommended by another SME.

 - See the world – make sure you yourself travel.
-There’s no substitute at all for hearing, seeing, experiencing and finding out in person how life and the business world works in another country and culture.
+There’s no substitute at all for hearing, seeing, experiencing and finding out in person how life and the business world works in another country/territory and culture.
 So once you've decided to establish your business abroad, prepare to enter the frequent flyer zone!

 * Please note, though, that we, FedEx, are not responsible for the content of any external website or webpage mentioned or linked in this eNews edition.
 The use or following of any external links contained in this edition is at your own risk and FedEx is not liable for any damages or losses incurred or suffered by you arising out of or in connection with your use or following of these links.